HomeSecExplorer/Proxmox-Hardening-Guide/docs/pbs3-hardening-guide.md

 **Level 1**

 **Description**\
-Separates management and backup traffic from backend storage traffic.
+Separates IPMI, management and backup traffic from backend storage traffic.
 This reduces the risk of lateral movement and prevents backup traffic from congesting the storage network.

 **Measures**

+- Place the host's IPMI interface in a dedicated **OoB-management VLAN** that is **not** routed to the Internet.
 - Place the PBS management interface in a dedicated **management VLAN** that is **not** routed to the Internet.
 - Mount NFS, SMB, or other backend storage on a dedicated **storage VLAN** that is **not** routed to the Internet.
 - Enforce inter-VLAN firewall rules at the router and/or Host Firewall layer.